opn-oss/autobahn-python-repl/README.rst

 While WAMP provides a number a authentication methods, only four of are handled at the session level (as opposed to the transport level).
-Calling the ``session`` method with a specific authentication may imply the use of certain additional parameters.
+Calling the ``session`` method with a specific authentication method may imply the use of certain additional parameters.
 These are detailed below:

 * WAMP-Anonymous: No parameters required.
 Note that ``authid`` will be ignored if it is supplied